googlemaps/js-api-loader/README.md

 If you use custom HTML elements from the Google Maps JavaScript API (e.g.
 `<gmp-map>`, and `<gmp-advanced-marker>`), you need to import them as well.
-Note that you do not need to await the result of importLibrary in this case.
+Note that you do not need to await the result of `importLibrary` in this case.
-The custom elements will upgrade automatically once the library is loaded.
+The custom elements will upgrade automatically once the library is loaded and you can use the `whenDefined()` method to wait for the upgrade to complete.

 ```javascript
 import { setOptions, importLibrary } from "@googlemaps/js-api-loader";